 Deploy Folding Table of contents

-We all know that and a healthy diet are essential for effective weight loss.
+We all know that exercise and a healthy diet are essential for effective weight loss.
 But, just how much activity is necessary to keep the pounds off in the long run?
 New research has revealed the answer.

 New research reveals essential number of steps for permanent weight loss